hotwax/oms-documentation/documents/retail-operations/pre-orders/audit-pre-order.md

 Merchandisers need a clear picture of their presell catalog to understand the status of pre-orders and back orders.
 This helps them figure out when these pre-orders will show up on Shopify.
 This overview also lets them check and confirm listed items, even after they're on the e-commerce platform.

-To see their complete presell catalog, merchandisers can go to the `catalog` page through the left menu in the pre-order app.
+To see their complete presell catalog, merchandisers can go to the `catalog` page through the left menu in the `Pre-Order` app.

 The `Catalog` page shows all items in pre-orders or backorders in one place.
 On the right side, users can see when the last pre-order computation job commenced and when will the next job run.